Make Me Smile (Come Up and See Me): Top Gear

 In late 2014, Harley received a speeding fine of £1,000, and six points on his licence, after being caught by a speed camera doing 70 miles per hour on the M25 in Kent, in an area where the limit had been temporarily reduced to 40 mph.
 In January 2015, this incident was discussed on the BBC television series Top Gear.
 The show's presenters Jeremy Clarkson, Richard Hammond and James May urged viewers to download the song in a bid to help him pay the fine.
 Clarkson had commented, "He's making a meagre living out of, let's be honest, one hit single.
 Everybody loves that song – you can't trust someone who doesn't like that song."
 Hammond added, "Imagine if everybody did it – he would wake up tomorrow and think 'I'm number one, where did that come from?'
 It would cheer him up."

 The campaign, dubbed the "Make Me Smile Foundation" by Clarkson, saw Harley respond with a message via Twitter: "Thanks Jeremy Clarkson for kicking off the Make Me Smile Foundation, more than happy to subsidise the poor sods who drive down Swanley Way!"
 Additionally, Harley posted a YouTube video where he performed a forty-second version of the song acoustically, with a new set of lyrics relating to the speeding fine.

 In late January 2015, the song entered the Top 30 on iTunes, the Top 15 on Amazon.co.uk's Top 100 Bestsellers, and the number one best-seller under the Rock category on the same website.
-On 27 January, the song entered at No. 25 on the official UK mid-week chart, and No. 72 on the overall chart for the week.
+On 27 January, the song entered at number 25 on the official UK mid-week chart, and number 72 on the overall chart for the week.

 Promotion

+An accompanying music video was shot for the single's original release in 1975, featuring the band performing the song in a TV studio setting.
+Harley wore a red fox fur leather jacket in the video, which he retained until 2005, when he auctioned it along with other outfits to raise money for polio research.

-Upon its original release, the band performed the song on UK music show Top of the Pops.
-The performance on the show featured mimed instrumental backing, with Harley performing a live vocal.
+In the UK, the band performed the song on UK music show Top of the Pops.
+The performance featured mimed instrumental backing, with Harley performing a live vocal.
 On the show, Harley was suffering from jet-lag, and subsequently forgot the lyrics to the majority of the second and third verses.
-According to the EMI producer of the single, Tony Clark, it was Marc Bolan who made the phone call to Top of the Pops, and had Harley in the BBC studio that same evening of the recording.
 The band also performed the song on the Russell Harty Show while it was at number one.